-This research thus aims to investigate the construct of word knowledge as a multidimensional framework based on Nation’s (2013) description [written form, word part, form-meaning link, association, collocation, and grammatical function (both reception and production)].
-The research aims to measure different word dimensions, examine these dimensions’ hierarchical difficulty in acquiring, and then model the relationships between various word dimensions.
+This research thus intends to explore the construct of word knowledge as a multi-aspect framework based on Nation’s (2013) description [written form, word part, form-meaning link, association, collocation, and grammatical function (both reception and production)].
+The research aims to measure different word aspects, examine these aspects’ hierarchical difficulty in acquiring, and then model the relationships between various word aspects.
 The following research questions were formed to guide the research:

-What is the hierarchical difficulty in acquiring different word knowledge dimensions in Thai EFL high school students?
+Is there a hierarchical difficulty in acquiring different word knowledge aspects in Thai EFL high school students?

-What is the prediction model of the various word dimensions to acquire a word in Thai EFL high school students?
+What is the prediction model of the various word aspects to acquire a word in Thai EFL high school students?

 METHOD